Pinafore/ml-hw/project/default.md

 This is a project that I care about.
 One project that I work on is to help computers answer questions.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kTXJCEvCDYk" frameborder="0" allowfullscreen></iframe>

 As you can see from the video, our system does not answer science questions very well.
 That's where I need your help.

 ## AI2 Science Challenge

 This is improtant for me, but other folks are working on similar challenges.
-There's a big Kaggle challenge trying to answer science questions.
+There's a big [Kaggle challenge](https://www.kaggle.com/c/the-allen-ai-science-challenge) trying to answer science questions.
 We'll use the same data format that they're using.

 ## How our Data are Different